WTFAcademy/WTF-Ethers/en/12_ERC721Check/readme.md

   - web
 ---

-# Ethers Quick Start: 12.
+# WTF Ethers: 12.
 Identifying ERC721 Contracts

-I have recently been relearning `ethers.js`, solidifying the details, and writing a "WTF Ethers Quick Start" guide for beginners to use.
+I have recently been relearning `ethers.js`, solidifying the details, and writing a "# WTF Ethers" guide for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)